Bouch04/raspberry-pi-pihole-dns-server/README.md

 ---

 ### Storage Verification
-The system was confirmed to be running from NVMe storage rather than the default SD card.
+I confirmed that the system is running from NVMe storage rather than the default SD card.

 - Root filesystem mounted on NVMe (`/dev/nvme0n1p2`)
 - Filesystem type: ext4